David Neo

+David Neo Chin Wee (born 17 September 1977) is a Singaporean politician and former major-general who has been serving as Minister for Culture, Community and Youth, as well as Senior Minister of State for Education since 2025.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) for the Tampines North division of Tampines Group Representation Constituency (GRC) since 2025.

-David Neo Chin Wee (born 17 September 1977) is a Singaporean politician and retired major-general who served as Chief of Army between 2022 and 2025.
-Prior to his appointment as Chief of Army, he was serving as Deputy Secretary (Technology) at the Ministry of Defence.
-Neo is the first Commando to serve as Chief of Army.
+Neo previously served as Chief of Army between 2022 and 2025.
+Prior to his appointment as Chief of Army, he served as Deputy Secretary for Technology at the Ministry of Defence.
+Neo was the first Commando to serve as Chief of Army.

-An elected Member of Parliament (MP) representing the Tampines North division of Tampines Group Representation Constituency, Neo has been serving as acting minister for culture, community and youth, and senior minister of state for education since 23 May 2025.

 Early life

-Neo was brought up by his uncle and aunt after his mother died when he was five.
+Neo was born in 1977 and was brought up by his uncle and aunt after his mother died when he was five.
 He attended Victoria School and Victoria Junior College before graduating from the University of Illinois with a Bachelor of Engineering degree with honours in electrical engineering and a Bachelor of Arts degree with distinction in economics.

-He subsequently went on to complete a Master of Business Administration degree in business administration, management and operations at the Massachusetts Institute of Technology, and a Master of Science degree in operations research at Stanford University under the Lee Kuan Yew Scholarship conferred by the Public Service Commission, and the Singapore Armed Forces Postgraduate Scholarship in 2012.

-He also attended the Indonesian Army Command and Staff College (SESKOAD) in 2007 and attained the Top Foreign Student – Best Thesis.

 Career

-Neo was the programme director of the Pioneer Generation Office and the founding group chief of the Silver Generation Office under the Agency for Integrated Care.
-He was also a member of the board of governors of Singapore Polytechnic from April 2015 to April 2018 and alternate director in advanced material engineering from June 2013 to June 2016.

-Neo is a board member of Temasek Defense Systems Institute since March 2021 and a director in DSTA since April 2021.
+Neo has been a board member at Temasek Defense Systems Institute since March 2021 and a director at DSTA since April 2021.